shaik1002/private_Public_migration/README.md

 ## Using composite builds in a hierarchical multirepo project
+checking syncing of commits from github to gitlab in feature1 for 26nov2024
 NOTE: You can open this sample inside an IDE using the [IntelliJ native importer](https://www.jetbrains.com/help/idea/gradle.html#gradle_import_project_start) or [Eclipse Buildship](https://projects.eclipse.org/projects/tools.buildship).